zoran-cuckovic/beautiful-jekyll/_posts/2018-09-26-mediterranean-land-visibility.md

 <h3>Calculation</h3>

-The <a href="http://www.zoran-cuckovic.from.hr/QGIS-visibility-analysis/">QGIS viewshed plugin</a> was used (no surprise, it's my baby); the latest version is <a href="/2018/visibility-analysis-0-6-4/">tuned to handle large rasters</a>.
+The <a href="http://www.zoran-cuckovic.from.hr/QGIS-visibility-analysis/">QGIS viewshed plugin</a> was used; the latest version is tuned to handle large rasters.
 For the 150 km radius it took me some 14 hours or so, while for the 50 km model some 3 hours.
 The calculation time would obviously be much reduced by cleaning up the « mountaintops ».
 However, the algorithm didn’t take up too much live memory (less than 1 GB), so I just left it grinding in the background.

 <h2>Results</h2>